Constitutional status of Orkney, Shetland and the Western Isles: Island Council resolutions

 In a meeting of the island councils in March 2013, leaders of the three local authorities discussed their future in the event of Scottish independence, including whether the islands could demand and achieve autonomous status within either Scotland or the rest of the UK.
 Among the scenarios proposed were achieving either Crown Dependency status or self-government modelled after the Faroe Islands, in association with either Scotland or the UK.
 Steven Heddle, Orkney's council leader, described pursuing Crown Dependency status as the least likely option, as it would threaten funding from the EU, which is essential for local farmers.
 Alasdair Allan, MSP for the Western Isles, said independence could have a positive impact on the isles, as "crofters and farmers could expect a substantial uplift in agricultural and rural development funding via the Common Agricultural Policy if Scotland were an independent member state of the EU".

 Lerwick Declaration

 In July 2013, the Scottish Government made the Lerwick Declaration, indicating an intention to decentralise power to the three island council areas.
 In November 2013, the government made a commitment to decentralise further powers to Orkney, Shetland and the Western Isles in the event of independence.
 Steven Heddle called for legislation to that effect to be introduced regardless of the referendum result.

 In 2017 the Scottish Government introduced an Islands bill to make "island proofing" (including for uninhabited islands) a statutory requirement for public bodies.
 The Bill completed Stage 1 on 8 February 2018.

-Referenda
+Orkney's Alternate Governance Resolution

+In July 2023, James Stockan, the leader of the Orkney Islands Council said that the Orkney isles has been "failed dreadfully” by governments in Edinburgh and London, with funding less per capita than is received by Shetland and the Western Isles and that they were willing to explore its “Nordic connections”, as well as looking at the governance structures of crown dependencies such as Guernsey, Jersey and the Isle of Man.

+The council voted to explore alternative constitutional arrangements including becoming a Crown Dependency or rejoining Norway.

+Referendums

 1979 devolution referendum

 In the 1979 Scottish devolution referendum, the Orkney and Shetland Islands council areas had the two highest proportions voting against devolution.
 The Western Isles voted in favour.